-- Report to the Office to sign in and collect a Visitor's/Volunteer's Badge. - If you are collecting a child during the day, you must sign your child out in the Student Sign-Out Book in the Office. - Upon your return to school, report to the Office to confirm that your child is back on school grounds. - Children will not be allowed to leave the school grounds unless this procedure has taken place.
+- Report to the Office to sign in and collect a Visitors or Volunteers badge. - If you are collecting a child during the day, you must sign your child out in the Student Sign-Out Book in the Office. - Upon your return to school, report to the Office to sign your child back in. - Children will not be allowed to leave the school grounds unless this procedure has taken place.

-By registering your presence on the school grounds it assists us in complying with WH & S regulations and will enable us to account for visitors/students should an evacuation, lock-in or critical incident occurs.
+By registering your presence on the school grounds it assists us in complying with WH&S regulations and will enable us to account for visitors/students should an evacuation, lock-in or critical incident occur.